Webinar

 Personalization - again, the client is responsible for the splicing so it knows who the viewer is that is watching.
 Michel already alluded to it, but I'm also a big fan of relevant ads.
 I really don't mind to see ads if it's something that I'm literally searching for.
 I can give a lot of examples, but that's maybe too personal, but I love it.
 I love to see personal ads for something that I'm researching right now to buy, so much more relevant ads, which is a win-win-win.
 It's a win for the viewer, it's a win for the ad provider, and it's a win for the broadcaster, whose brand gets more relevant as well, because even the ads, which is not the real reason people go to your service, right?
 The people come to your service for your content, but if even then the ads are relevant, and not intrusive, and not disturbing, that's just a great experience.

 Next benefit is ad blocker resilience - it has come up already during one of the questions, which is a very logical questions.
-One of the first things I asked when, when Michel came up with, with these concepts, the question was – okay, but the splicing is again on the client-side, so will ad blockers not become a thing again?
+One of the first things I asked when Michel came up with these concepts, the question was – okay, but the splicing is again on the client-side, so will ad blockers not become a thing again?
 But because you can put the ads and the content on the same domain name, for example, ad blockers don't have a play.

 Michel: That was really bonus points for a very smart question at that time.
 Yes, indeed.
 I think we highlighted it a lot already, but it's not only perception or the content that would be blocked, but it's even as bad if your beacons would be blocked.
 So basically the resilience against both, it works out of the box.
-Solutions are there, are built in, and that's the nice.
+Solutions are there, are built-in, and that's the nice.
 And that's of course something that needs to be there if you move back.
 And then I think the last benefit is - you get it for free, but it's a big thing, right, Willem?

 Willem: Yes, but before I go to the last one, I saw we got a question.
 And we said we were interactive, so I'm going to trigger you with this one: we showed some unique ad formats side by side, is that dictated by text metadata in HLS Interstitials?